grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [unreal insights overview in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-insights-overview-in-unreal-engine?application_version=5.0)
  * [unreal insights reference in unreal engine 5](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-insights-reference-in-unreal-engine-5?application_version=5.0)
  * [unreal object handling in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-object-handling-in-unreal-engine?application_version=5.0)
+   * Automatic Property Initialization: UObjects are automatically zeroed on initialization
+   * Automatic Updating of References:
+     * When an AActor or UActorComponent is destroyed or otherwise removed from play, all references to it that are visible to the reflection system are automatically nulled; (TODO: not clear on UObject*)
+     * UProperty pointers and pointers stored in Unreal Engine container classes such as TArray
+   * Serialization:
+     * UProperty values are automatically written or read unless explicitly marked as "transient" or unchanged from the post-constructor default value
+     * UObject::Serialize - custom behavior
+   * Updating of Property Values: When the Class Default Object (or CDO) of a UClass has changed, the engine will try to apply those changes to all instances of the class when they are loaded
+   * Editor Integration: expose properties in Editor/Blueprints Editor/etc.
+   * Run-Time Type Information and Casting: Cast<>
+   * Garbage Collection:
+     * The engine builds a reference graph to determine which UObjects are still in use
+     * At the root of this graph is a set of UObjects designated as the "root set"
+     * Any UObject can be added to the root set
+     * Actors can be explicitly marked for destruction by calling their Destroy function
+     * Components can be destroyed explicitly with the DestroyComponent function
+     * multithreaded reachability analysis
+     * Project Settings under Engine / Garbage Collection
+   * Network Replication
  * [unreal swarm in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-swarm-in-unreal-engine?application_version=5.0)
  * [updating to the latest changes from epic in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/updating-to-the-latest-changes-from-epic-in-unreal-engine?application_version=5.0)
  * [updating unreal engine projects with patches after release](https://dev.epicgames.com/documentation/en-us/unreal-engine/updating-unreal-engine-projects-with-patches-after-release?application_version=5.0)